World Wildlife Fund: History

 The idea for a fund on behalf of endangered animals was officially proposed by Victor Stolan to Sir Julian Huxley in response to articles he published in the British newspaper The Observer.
 This proposal led Huxley to put Stolan in contact with Edward Max Nicholson, a person who had had 30 years of experience in linking progressive intellectuals with big business interests through the Political and Economic Planning think tank.
 Nicholson thought up the name of the organization and the original panda logo was designed by Sir Peter Scott.
 WWF was conceived on 29 April 1961, under the name of World Wildlife Fund.
 Its first office was opened on 11 September in IUCN's headquarters at Morges, Switzerland.

-WWF was conceived to act as an international fundraising organisation to support the work of existing conservation groups, primarily the International Union for Conservation of Nature.
+WWF was conceived to act as an international fundraising organization to support the work of existing conservation groups, primarily the International Union for Conservation of Nature.
 Its establishment was marked with the signing of the Morges Manifesto, the founding document that sets the fund's commitment to assisting worthy organizations struggling to save the world's wildlife:

 They need above all money, to carry out mercy missions and to meet conservation emergencies by buying land where wildlife treasures are threatened, and in many other ways.
 Money, for example, to pay guardians of wildlife refuges ....
 Money for education and propaganda among those who would care and help if only they understood.
 Money to send out experts to danger spots and to train more local wardens and helpers in Africa and elsewhere.
 Money to maintain a sort of 'war room' at the international headquarters of conservation, showing where the danger spots are and making it possible to ensure that their needs are met before it is too late.